qmk/qmk_firmware/docs/newbs_flashing.md

     sudo make <my_keyboard>:<my_keymap>:avrdude

-Additionally, if you want to flash multiple boards, use the following command
+Additionally, if you want to flash multiple boards, use the following command:

     make <keyboard>:<keymap>:avrdude-loop